erikringsmuth/requirejs-router/readme.md

 If you need more control over your route matching you can override `route.testRoute()` to specify your own logic.
 This is useful if you need to check for an either-or case or use regex to test complicated paths.

 ### route.active
-Indicates if it's the active route. `true` if it's the active route, `false` otherwise.
+Indicates if it's the active route. `true` if it's the active route, `false` or `undefined` otherwise.

 ## loadCurrentRoute()
 Tells the router to load the module for the current route.
 Use this to trigger the initial page load.
 This will also get called by the `urlChangeEventHandler()` any time a hashchange or popstate event is triggered.